yakMM/POG-bot/README.md

 <img src="logos/bot.png" width="200">

-@TODO: write a proper README
+This repository contains POG bot, a discord bot used by [Planetside Open Games](https://docs.google.com/document/d/13rsrWA4r16gpB-F3gvx5HWf2T974mdHLraPSjh5DO1Q) to provide a community-driven matchmaking system for 6v6 infantry scrims in Planetside2.

 @TODO: write proper doc in the code

 ### Requirements:
-- This project uses a `requirements.txt` to relay its dependencies that need to be installed.
+- This project uses a `requirements.txt` to relay its python dependencies that need to be installed.
 - A [discord bot application and channels](#discord-bot-component) have to be created.
 - The app uses a [MongoDB database](#preparing-mongodb-component).
 - Jaeger accounts are managed from a [Google Sheet](#preparing-google-component).
 - To retrieve PS2 game information a [Daybreak Census ID](#assigning-census-id) has to be provided.
+- To use the TeamSpeak 3 Integration, set up an instance of [TS3AudioBot](#teamspeak-integration).
-- Finally, to prepare the environment, [two `script.py` functions](#populating-the-collections) have to be run.
+- Finally, to prepare the environment, [three functions](#populating-the-collections) have to be run.

 ### Notes for the developer: